Localization Tool

 Patching a package invalidates its original NuGet signature.
 This does not affect application runtime behavior.
 However, restore or build failures and security alerts can occur, depending on NuGet settings, security policies, and supply-chain analysis tools in the environment.
 If the environment blocks unsigned NuGet packages, use a different export format or manually sign the modified packages.

-In the NuGet Package Manager, set the local DevExpress NuGet feed as a package source in the project.
+In the NuGet Package Manager, set the installer-generated local DevExpress NuGet feed as the package source.

 Install the modified NuGet package with localized resources.
 Before installation, ensure that an older version of the package is not cached.